-PA301 INTRODUCTION TO PUBLIC ADMINISTRATION // 3 CREDITS
+PA301 INTRODUCTION TO PUBLIC ADMINISTRATION // 3 CREDITS PREREQUISITES: NONE

-PBrBifiOut of The Sun MiQ/MiURXXX) courses is restricted to students admitted to a Nursing program.
-Nursing course This course is broad-ranging and provides a combination of theory and practice.
+This course is broad-ranging and provides a combination of theory and practice.
 The course purpose is to promote a superior understanding of government and its relationship with the society it governs, as well as to encourage public policies that are more responsive to social needs.
 Additional topics include managerial practices attuned to effectiveness, efficiency, and human requirements of the citizenry.